December 10, 2019

 As we continue to help new partner communities from around the world join the global Jewish community, we ask that you consider making a donation to support our ongoing work.
 Please donate online.

 Here are some of the ways that your donations were put to great use over the past twelve months:

-● Continued to provide most of the funding for the Hadassah Primary School in Uganda, which feeds and educates over 400 Jewish, Christian, and Muslim children, installed lightning rods on each building, a solar water pump (pictured), additional computer lab security, and classroom desks.
-We supported computer labs and computer coding programs in two schools, continued to support education for six deaf children, a health and sex education program, and semiannual conferences of the Abayudaya Women’s group.
+● Continued to provide most of the funding for the Hadassah Primary School in Uganda, which feeds and educates over 400 Jewish, Christian, and Muslim children, installed lightning rods on each building, and a solar water pump (pictured), additional computer lab security, and classroom desks.
+We supported computer labs and computer coding programs in two schools that continued to support education for six deaf children, a health and sex education program, and semiannual conferences of the Abayudaya Women’s group.
 We sent shechita knives and a laptop to Marom Uganda’s new Beit Ha’am in Kampala.

 ● Continued to support the operations of the Harare Lemba Synagogue (HLS) in Zimbabwe.
-We helped them publish 500 copies of a uniquely African Haggadah in Hebrew, English, and Shona, their native tongue and musical recordings of traditional Jewish prayers set to Zimbabwean melodies.
+We helped them publish 500 copies of a uniquely African Haggadah in Hebrew, English, and Shona, their native tongue, and musical recordings of traditional Jewish prayers set to Zimbabwean melodies.
 We funded solar power and a borehole (well) for the synagogue and have partially funded a drip irrigation agricultural program to grow potatoes and beans in a related rural community to avert starvation.

 ● Delivered laptops, smartphones, and funds for internet access to leaders in Cameroon, Kenya, Nicaragua, Nigeria, and Uganda.
 With Kulanu Canada, we arranged for 20 smartphones to go to Sefwi Wiawso, Ghana to be used for online Jewish learning.